faq

 do hospitals allow doulas?

 Yes!
-Most hospitals welcome birth doulas as part of your support team.
+Hospitals welcome birth doulas as part of your support team.
 I work alongside your medical providers to offer continuous comfort, guidance, and advocacy, helping ensure your preferences and needs are respected during and after your birth.
+While nurses change shifts and doctors come in and out, a doula will stay by your side.
 Hospitals can move quickly, and a doula can help you create space and time for decisions.
 I value the harmony of your entire team, including your nurses and doctors, and I always work to foster mutual respect.

 what if my partner can’t be at all the prenatal sessions?